mdg-iitr-learning/assignments-b21/codekaust/lec-1-linuxgit/assignment_bandit.md

 					file data8
 					cat data8

-Level 12 to 13
+Level 13 to 14
 how to -      in your terminal
 					ssh -p 2220 bandit13@bandit.labs.overthewire.org
 					pwd -         8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL
 			  in server's terminal
+			  		ls
+			  		//sshkey.private is the privatekey
+			  		ssh -i ./sshkey.private bandit14@localhost
+			  		cd /etc/bandit_pass
+			  		ls
+			  		cat bandit14
+			  		//this gives you the password for this level